lyca22/snakes-and-ladders/README.md

 -While in the menu, the user can enter '2' to see the scoreboard.

--The scoreboard will contain the following information of the match:
+-The scoreboard will contain the following information of the previous matches:

 -The match's winner, his symbol and his score.
 This score is calculated by multiplying the number of moves the player did by the number of fields the board had.

 -Board width and length.

--Snake amount in the board.
+-Snake amount of the board.

--Ladder amount in the board.
+-Ladder amount of the board.

 -Player amount of the match.